python/cpython/Doc/c-api/import.rst

    Given a module name (possibly of the form ``package.module``) and a code object read from a Python bytecode file or obtained from the built-in function :func:`compile`, load the module.
-Return a new reference to the module object, or *NULL* with an exception set if an error occurred.
-Before Python 2.4, the module could still be created in error cases.
-Starting with Python 2.4, *name* is removed from :attr:`sys.modules` in error cases, and even if *name* was already in :attr:`sys.modules` on entry to :cfunc:`PyImport_ExecCodeModule`.
+Return a new reference to the module object, or *NULL* with an exception set if an error occurred.  *name* is removed from :attr:`sys.modules` in error cases, even if *name* was already in :attr:`sys.modules` on entry to :cfunc:`PyImport_ExecCodeModule`.
 Leaving incompletely initialized modules in :attr:`sys.modules` is dangerous, as imports of such modules have no way to know that the module object is an unknown (and